feast-dev/feast/docs/install.md

 - Ensure you have **Owner** role or **Editor** role with permissions to create and manage **service accounts**.
 If not, please ask the owners in your Google Cloud project to give you permissions.

 Run the following command to create a new cluster in GKE (Google Kubernetes Engine).
-> You can skip it if you want to install Feast in an existing Kubernetes cluster
+> You can skip this step if you want to install Feast in an existing Kubernetes cluster
 ```
 gcloud container --project "${GCP_PROJECT}" clusters create "${FEAST_CLUSTER_NAME}" \
   --zone "${GCP_ZONE}" --no-enable-basic-auth --cluster-version "1.12.7-gke.10" \